 This approach is encapsulated in its Partnerships for Risk and Resilience Programme (P4RR), through which Santam aims to:

-Address the causes of re risks in communities by providing safer alternatives, and where appropriate, assist with the necessary equipment to improve their awareness services in communities.
+- Address the causes of fire risks in communities by providing safer alternatives, and where appropriate, assist with the necessary equipment to improve their awareness services in communities.
 This includes, for example, a neighbourhood watch.

 In 2016, Santam installed smoke alarms in vulnerable communities in the Sedibeng, Sarah Baartman and Ehlanzeni Districts in South Africa.
-The installation of these smoke alarms has since resulted in a signi cant reduction in loss of life due to res among vulnerable communities, especially in informal settlements.
-The programme has been expanded to assist a total of 53 local municipalities over the next ve years.
+The installation of these smoke alarms has since resulted in a significant reduction in loss of life due to fires among vulnerable communities, especially in informal settlements.
+The programme has been expanded to assist a total of 53 local municipalities over the next five years.
 This will positively impact the lives of 5 million people between now and 2020.